Rodney J. Dyer, Ph.D.

 The graduate programs provide two options for students to further their studies in the environmental life sciences.
 The Master of Science in Environmental Studies is a thesis-based program designed for those individuals interested pursuing research in the environmental field.
 The Master of Environmental Studies (the non-thesis program) is a terminal, two-year professional degree for individuals working in the private/public sector of the environmental field.

-Semester course; 2 weeks study abroad in Panama (or other tropical location with mangrove forests); 3 lecture and 3 laboratory hours.
+Semester course; 3 lecture and 3 laboratory hours.
 4 credits.
-Prerequisites: BIOL 317.
-This course provides students with an immersive study of tropical ecology with a focus on bird ecology and conservation of mangrove ecosystems through a unique blend of rigorous science and community engagement.
-While studying abroad during the winter intersession, students learn about mangrove ecosystems by collecting data on birds and habitat and by reading and discussing scientific papers.
-Students also engage with local conservation organizations leading efforts to protect wetland habitats.
-Throughout the spring semester, students read and discuss related research and conduct data analysis.
-Students also participate in education outreach with local schools.
-Progress and research findings are presented in a symposium open to the public.
-Students are challenged by this course as they are asked to collect, analyze, interpret and make sense of the data in light of what others have found.
+Study abroad at a tropical location.
+This course provides students with an immersive study of tropical ecology and conservation through a unique blend of rigorous science and community engagement.
+While studying abroad, students learn about tropical ecosystems by collecting data on both organisms and their habitats and by reading and discussing scientific papers.
+Students also engage with local conservation organizations leading efforts to protect habitats.
+Progress and research findings are intended to be presented in a symposium format.
+See the Schedule of Classes for specific regions and topics.

 ENVS 521.
 Introduction to Geographic Information Systems.
 3 Hours.